 What about breakage?

 Our borosilicate glass straws are made with much stronger glass than typical drinking glasses.
+They're a lot stronger than you think.
+(Take a look at this 20-second video.)
 Of course, any glass can be broken or chipped if dropped from a height or onto a hard surface, but in our months-long tests, we saw very little breakage.
 Simply handle your glass straws the same way you would handle your other glassware.

 But glass straws are expensive.
 They're not an affordable option for a business.